 - 1 can diced green chilies ( optional)

-- 3 lbs chicken- boneless, skinless chicken breast ( left whole)
+- 3 lbs chicken- boneless, skinless chicken breast or thighs ( left whole)

 - Place chicken in the liquid.
-(At this point you could place all in your slow cooker, for 4-5 hours on high or 6-8 hours on low)
+At this point you could place all in your instant pot ( see notes below).

 - Bring to a simmer.
 Cover and either simmer on the stove on med-low for 45 minutes or place in the hot oven.

-- NOTES: If cooking breasts, check at 35 minutes, they may be done depending on size.
-Thighs may will need the whole 45 minutes, perhaps a little more, again, depending on size.
+- If cooking breasts, check at 35-40 minutes, they may be done depending on thickness and size.
+Thighs will need the whole 45 minutes, perhaps a little more, again, depending on size.

-- You know if its done if meat is tender and shreds easily with two forks.
+- You’ll know if meat is done when it’s 165-170F, or when it is tender and shreds easily with two forks.
 Shred the meat, then simmer gently on the stove until some of the liquid has evaporated, about 5 -10 more minutes.

 - If you like very crispy carnitas, simmer until all the liquid is gone, and/ or drain well, then pan sear in oil to crisp, or place on a sheet pan and broil in the oven.